spacetelescope/STScI-STIPS/docs/using_stips/config_file.rst

 	value should be the path to a directory containing a local cache of the data.
 If used as a keyword argument, "background_location" or "jbt_location" can be used instead of "observation_jbt_location" for historical reasons.

-observation_memory_map (default *true*)
-	Whether the stips.astro_image.AstroImage internal should be stored as a memory-mapped file on disk (and loaded into memory only as needed).
-Setting this to false will reduce calculation time but greatly increase memory usage.
-If used as a keyword argument, "memmap" can be used instead of "observation_memory_map" for historical reasons.

 observation_distortion_enable (default *false*)
 	Whether co-ordinate distortion information should be included in the